bcourtine/documentation-theme-jekyll/pages/mydoc/mydoc_build_arguments.md

 . myscript.sh
 ```

 My preference is to add the scripts to profiles in iTerm.
-See [iTerm Profiles][mydoc_iterm_profiles] for more details.
+See [iTerm Profiles][/mydoc_iterm_profiles] for more details.

 ## Stop a server